qmuntal/stateless/README.md

 Most standard state machine constructs are supported:

 * Support for states and triggers of any comparable type (int, strings, boolean, structs, etc.)
 * Hierarchical states
 * Entry/exit events for states
 * Guard clauses to support conditional transitions
 * Introspection

 Some useful extensions are also provided:

 * Ability to store state externally (for example, in a property tracked by an ORM)
 * Parameterised triggers
 * Reentrant states
+* Export to DOT graph

 ### Hierarchical States